CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ---
 layout: single
-title: Roles and metadata in open source supply-chains
+title: Roles and metadata in Open Source supply-chains
 mastodon: { username: sjn, instance: chaos.social }
 description: An overview of roles in a supply-chain and the metadata they care about, in light of upcoming regulatory changed introduced by the EU Cyber Resilience Act
 toc: true
-author: Salve J. Nilsen
+author: sjn
+draft: true
 mermaid: true
 ---

 ## Document status: ⚠️  DRAFT {#document-status}

 > [!CAUTION]
-> What you see here is a DRAFT of the Supply-chain SBOM roles & responsibilities overview, by the CPAN Security Group (CPANSec).
+> What you see here is a DRAFT of the supply-chain SBOM roles & responsibilities overview, by the CPAN Security Group (CPANSec).
 > As long as this document is in DRAFT, all of the points and ideas below are _suggestions_, and open to revision, deletion or amending – by you!
 >
 > - Contribute on Github: [https://github.com/CPAN-Security/security.metacpan.org/tree/supplychain-sbom/docs/supplychain-sbom.md](https://github.com/CPAN-Security/security.metacpan.org/tree/supplychain-sbom/docs/supplychain-sbom.md)